Chris Beatty

-Christopher Beatty (born June 19, 1973) is an American professional football coach and former wide receiver who is the wide receivers coach for the Las Vegas Raiders of the National Football League (NFL).
+Christopher Beatty (born June 19, 1973) is an American professional football coach and former wide receiver who most recently served as the wide receivers coach for the Las Vegas Raiders of the National Football League (NFL).
 He recently served as the interim offensive coordinator for the Chicago Bears.
 He has previously served as the wide receivers coach for the Los Angeles Chargers from 2021 to 2023.

 Beatty played college football at East Tennessee State University as a wide receiver and played in the Canadian Football League for two seasons with the Baltimore Stallions and Hamilton Tiger-Cats.
 He previously served as an assistant coach for the Los Angeles Chargers, the University of Pittsburgh, University of Maryland, College Park, University of Virginia, University of Wisconsin–Madison, University of Illinois Urbana-Champaign, Vanderbilt University, West Virginia University, Northern Illinois University and Hampton University.

 Early life

 Christopher Beatty was born in 1973 in Topeka, Kansas, but grew up in Centreville, Virginia.
 Beatty attended Chantilly High School in Chantilly, Virginia, where he graduated in 1991.
 Upon his graduation, Beatty attended East Tennessee State.

 From 1991 to 1994, he was a starter at wide receiver where he earned All-Southern Conference honors his senior season.
 He ended his career as the school's all-time leader in receiving yards with 1,813 yards on 125 receptions.